ganskef/MoCuishle/mocuishle-browser/README.md

 # POM "mocuishle-browser"

-The module `mocuishle-browser` contains browser extensions to enable and disable *Mo Cuishle* - A caching proxy for offline use.
+This module contains browser extensions to enable and disable *Mo Cuishle* - A caching proxy for offline use.

 Install it from the Web Store of your browser.
 (I'm working on it.)